richafnu/Viva/Viva/glint/setup/live-versus-phased-access.md

 # Release feedback results to User Roles

-Grant Live or Phased access to User Roles in your organization to determine when leaders have access to Recurring or Ad Hoc survey results.
+To determine when leaders get access to Recurring or Ad Hoc survey results, grant Live or Phased access to User Roles.
 Access status can't be switched while a survey is live.

 - **Live access**: Reporting access is readily available, in real time, as surveys are completed.
 Admins always have *Live* access and can't be included in *Phased* access rollout.